Quart-Addons/quart-extension-repository-template/README.md

-# Quart Extension Development Container
+# Quart Extension Repository Template
 This repoistory is used as a template to build new Quart extensions using VS Code, Dev Containers, and Poetry.